arun-mani-j/libmars/README.md

 # chunker
-A simple chunker of audio stream by silence using GStreamer
+A simple chunker of audio stream by silence using GStreamer.

 ## Getting Started
 You need [GStreamer](https://gstreamer.freedesktop.org/documentation/index.html)